 While the argument can be easily made that a universal background check violates the Second Amendment, for the sake of discussion, let’s presume it becomes federal law.
 One painless compromise could be made by the anti-gun crowd in regards to this measure:

-If two private citizens agree to the sale of a gun and both undergo and pass the check, the record of those who buy and sell is immediately and permanently expunged from any federal, state or municipal database.
+If two private citizens agree to the sale of a gun and both undergo and pass the check, the record of those who are buying and selling is immediately and permanently expunged from any federal, state or municipal databases.
 Having been conducted legally, there is no reason for any government entity to maintain a record of this transaction from that point forward.

 In addition, those possessing a concealed carry license — which is already subject to a federal background check — will not be subjected to a universal background check when selling or buying a gun from another licensee.
-Law-abiding gun owners should be free to conduct transactions with other law-abiding gun owners without interference if they have already undergone training and licensing.
+Law-abiding gun owners should be free to conduct transactions with other law-abiding gun owners without interference if they have already undergone the licensing process.